 Namor, the Sub-Mariner learns that his hybrid physiology requires him to spend time in both the water and air, in order to maintain a healthy psychiatric profile.
 Shortly thereafter, The Invaders, if only for a brief moment, reunite to squash a Nazi threat at the end of the 20th Century.

 Several years of intrigue surrounding the "Soul Gems" and schemes by the Elders of the Universe (The Grandmaster, The Collector, The Gardner, The Runner and Champion) to harness their power results in embarkment upon the "Thanos Quest".
 The Mad Titan is resurrected by Death to tip the balance of universal power toward her kingdom by wiping out half the population of the universe.
 He has discovered the true nature of the Soul Gems.
 Thanos then dubs them "Infinity Gems" and creates the Infinity Gauntlet to use them in unison, rendering him omnipotently powerful.
 A situation that requires the attention of every hero in the Marvel Universe.
 [Thanos Quest/The Infinity Gauntlet]

 "Marvels" by writer Kurt Busiek and painter Alex Ross is published.

 The Marvel Universe (Earth-616) is erased between 1996-1997 with "Heroes Reborn".
-It's a very sadly rendered tale and does not merit retelling here.
-Suffice it to say that the mind of Franklin Richards creates a universe which supplants the mainstream universe, and then returns things to normal again sometime later.
+Heroes Reborn, itself, is quickly erased, rendering it unecessary to retell here.
+Suffice it to say that the mind of Franklin Richards creates a universe which supplants the mainstream universe (with versions of heroes as written and rendered by Rob Liefeld and Jim Lee), and then returns things to normal again sometime later.